 Dave's been around the block a couple of times and playing guitars since the last century.
 He's been a part of many bands over the years though none of any particular note with the exception of The Cosmetics (San Francisco), Napalm Beach (Portland), and now Don't.

-Sam is considered one of the best drummers in the Northwest and was recently inducted into the Oregon Music Hall of Fame.
-He was the drummer for The Wipers with Greg Sage and Dave Coupal.
-Since then he has lent his consideralbe talents to Napalm Beach (Portland) and many other NW bands and musicians.
+Sam is considered one of the best drummers in the Pacific Northwest and was recently inducted into the Oregon Music Hall of Fame.
+He was drummer for The Wipers with Greg Sage and Dave Coupal.
+Since then he has lent his considerable talents to The Rats, Napalm Beach, and many other NW bands and musicians.